3. Messages#

 Numerical values and strings appear ‘naturally’ formatted in

-JSON values, i.e. 5.0
+JSON values, i.e. 5.0 or "a string".

 The specifier consists of a module identifier, and for most actions, followed by